Coffee Processing Methods: Washed vs. Dry

 Aug 6, 2022

-Coffee processing simply is separating the coffee bean from the fruit.
-The components are the outer skin (sometimes referred as pulp), a sticky mucilage layer and a papery skin that surrounds the two halves of the coffee bean.
-Processes vary widely from region to region but also vary based on environment, availability of water, labor, and economics.
+Coffee processing is simply separating the coffee bean from the fruit, also commonly called the coffee cherry.
+The components of the coffee cherry include the outer skin (sometimes referred to as pulp), a sticky mucilage layer, and a papery skin that surrounds the two halves of the coffee bean.
+Coffee processing methods vary widely from region to region, but also vary based on environment, availability of water, labor, and economics.

-Processing methods impact the characteristics of the coffee and roasting.
-There are many variations, and the terminology can be confusing.
-For this discussion the two main categories impacting the cup characteristics will be reviewed.
+Each processing method will impact the characteristics of the coffee and roasting differently.
+There are many variations of processes, and the terminology can be confusing, so for this discussion the two main categories impacting the cup characteristics will be reviewed.

 Washed

-Fully and Semi Washed – The coffee cherry is fermented in water tanks right after harvest then pulped to remove the skin and mucilage.
-Or the pulp is removed mechanically (semi-washed).
-The coffee is the washed again to remove any remaining mucilage.
+Fully and Semi Washed – In fully washed coffees, the coffee cherry is fermented in water tanks right after harvest then pulped to remove the skin and mucilage.
+The pulp may also be removed mechanically, this is called semi-washed.
+Once the skin has been removed, the coffee is then washed again to remove any remaining mucilage.

-Washed coffees have a clean cup and flavor as the mucilage and pulp is fully removed.
+Washed coffees have a clean cup and flavor due to the mucilage and pulp being fully removed.
 This allows the true taste of the coffee origin and terroir to come through in the cup.
-Typically, will be livelier in acidity, flavors, and uniformity.
+This coffee will typically will be livelier in acidity, flavors, and uniformity.

 Dried